 The map above is live so you can click "Directions" to have Google Maps route you from anywhere.

-The HOS (Houston Orchid Society) is a member society of the American Orchid Society, the Southwest Regional Orchid Growers Association and is affiliated with the Orchid Digest and the International Phalaenopsis Alliance.
+The HOS (Houston Orchid Society) is a member society of the American Orchid Society, the Southwest Regional Orchid Growers Association and is affiliated with the Orchid Digest.

 HOS is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Service code.
 Contributions to the HOS (and the affiliated Houston Judging Center) are tax-deductible.
 Any content and images within the site are copyrighted and reproduction of content is strictly prohibited without prior authorization by contacting the HOS web master.